Marko221285/code-editor/README.md

-# code-editor
+# Code-Editor

-This is online code editor - a CLI to launch an interactive development environment for writing + documenting code.
+This is online interactive development environment for writing React code.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).